nan011/url-shortener/web/README.md

 ## Technical Details

 This application is built using NextJS and TypeScript.
-The server uses an SQLite/PostgreSQL database to store the mapping between long and short URLs.
+The server uses an PostgreSQL database to store the mapping between long and short URLs.